ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
 title: Castles of Rose
-description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along the delightful seafront.
+description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
 The beaches from Deal to Kingsdown bloom with colour in June.
 collection: Places
 aspect: landscape